Share Grounds: Kitchen Incubator and Aggregation Center Development Project

 What is Share Grounds?

-The Share Grounds project offers an innovative approach to bring solutions to rural communities by utilizing existing facilities and infrastructure at the County Fairgrounds.
+The Share Grounds project offers an innovative approach to reduce food production barriers in rural communities by utilizing existing facilities and infrastructure at the County Fairgrounds.

-This project will establish three kitchen incubator and aggregation centers at these fairgrounds:
+Now open for clients, our three kitchen incubator and aggregation centers are located at the following fairgrounds:

 - Searcy (Marshall)